Sleep Challenges in Children Ages 3\u20135: From Monsters to Morning

 How Personalized Stories Help Preschoolers Sleep

-For children aged three to five, stories are not entertainment—they are the primary cognitive tool through which they process the world.
-When a preschooler hears a story about a character who looks like them, sleeps in a room like theirs, and hugs the same stuffed bear they hug, that character's experience becomes a rehearsal track for their own.
+For children aged three to five, stories are not just entertainment—they are how your child makes sense of the world.
+When a preschooler hears a story about a character who looks like them, sleeps in a room like theirs, and hugs the same stuffed bear they hug, that character's experience becomes a practice run for their own.

-This is why bedtime stories about brave characters who learn to love the dark, who say goodnight to their toys, who discover that nighttime sounds are just the house settling—these stories do emotional work that direct instruction cannot.
-A systematic review by Montgomery and Maunders found that narrative-based interventions were effective for children because younger children especially tend to process emotional content through story more readily than through abstract conversation (Montgomery & Maunders, 2015, Children and Youth Services Review, DOI: 10.1016/j.childyouth.2015.05.010).
+This is why bedtime stories about brave characters who learn to love the dark, who say goodnight to their toys, who discover that nighttime sounds are just the house settling—these stories do emotional work that a conversation simply cannot.
+A review by Montgomery and Maunders found that story-based approaches work especially well for young children because they process feelings through narrative more easily than through talking things out (Montgomery & Maunders, 2015, Children and Youth Services Review, DOI: 10.1016/j.childyouth.2015.05.010).

 Frequently Asked Questions